Holiday Accident Claim Process

 As you don’t have to pay anything if you lose your case, no win no fee arrangements take the risk out of making an claim for accidents whilst abroad.
 There is no payment upfront and there are no hidden charges so you’ll never be left out of pocket.

-No win no fee is extended to clients subject to the firm agreeing to take on your case.
+No win no fee is extended to clients, subject to the firm specifically agreeing to take on your case under a contingency fee (no win no fee) arrangement.
 There are a few rare exceptions, which your lawyer will explain in more detail.

 You can claim online now using our quick and easy claim form.